 - Investigates how practice improves health policy, health outcomes, and the health of populations

-Funding Period: The budget period is for 12 months beginning between January 1 and May 1, 2018 and ending no later than April 30, 2019.
+Funding Period: The budget period is for 12 months beginning between May 1 and July 1, 2021.

 Duke CTSI and NC TraCS pilot grant awards are not meant as bridge funding or as supplementary funding for existing projects.